 5.3.1.4.
 The BSIS shall give an information signal at last point of information, for a bicycle moving with a speed between 5 km/h and 20 km/h, at a lateral separation between bicycle and vehicle of between 0.9 and 4.25 metres, which could result in a collision between bicycle and vehicle with an impact position 0 to 6 m with respect to the vehicle front right corner, if typical steering motion would be applied by the vehicle driver.

 The information signal shall not be visible before the first point of information.
 It shall be given between the first point of information and the last point of information.
-The first point of information may be calculated for any impact position.
+The first point of information may be calculated for any impact position by increasing with the difference between 6 m and impact position.

 It shall also give an information signal if a bicycle is detected at a lateral separation of between 0.25 up to 0.9 m longitudinally at least located at the most forward front wheel while driving straight.

 5.3.1.5.
-The BSIS shall be designed not to give an information signal for static non-VRU objects such as cones, traffic signs, hedges and parked cars, however it may give an information signal when a collision is imminent.
+The vehicle manufacturer shall ensure that the number of false-positive warnings due to the detection of static non-VRU objects such as cones, traffic signs, hedges and parked cars shall be minimized.
+However it may give an information signal when a collision is imminent.

 5.3.1.6.
 The BSIS shall automatically deactivate if it cannot operate properly due to its sensoring devices being contaminated by ice, snow, mud, dirt or similar material or due to ambient light conditions.
 This shall be indicated as specified in paragraph 5.6.2.
 It shall automatically reactivate when the contamination disappears and normal function has been verified.
 This shall be tested in accordance with the provisions of paragraph 6.9. below.